alexk99/the_router/bras/bras_howto_eng.md

 ### 6.1.2.
 Routing of Dynamic VIF

-If a radius response to a dynamic VIF creation request includes the radius VSA attribute "therouter_ip_unnumbered", TheRouter creates a route for a subscriber.
+If a radius response to a dynamic VIF creation request includes the radius VSA attribute "therouter_ip_unnumbered", TheRouter creates a route to a subscriber.
 The detailed description of this process is provided in the chapter
 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#authorization-response">
 Radius Authorization responce</a>.

-Ensure that a route has been created:
+Ensure that subscriber's route has been created:

 	h4 ~ # $rvrf rcli sh ip route
 	...
 	10.10.0.19/32 C dev dvif2.0.130 src 10.10.0.1
 	...

-10.10.0.19 is the IP address value included in the radius reply. dvif2.0.130 is the name of a dynamic interface.
-"2.0.130" substring of the name is a concatenation of values of the fields port_id, svid, cvid.
+10.10.0.19 is the IP address value received in the radius reply. dvif2.0.130 is the name of a dynamic interface.
+"2.0.130" part of the name is a concatenation of values of the fields: port_id, svid, cvid.

 ## 6.2.
 L2/L3 connected subscribers